A/N: Here it is! Chapter two! :D

 But for those who have reviewed, I thank you so much!
 They make me so happy! ^_^

 Now, this chapter is more of an introduction to my version of Booker(whom I changed his name) in this story, which means we'll have to go through the whole setting of the lighthouse again.
 But don't worry!
 I'm not going to describe the whole place again!
 Heck, you can even say the lighthouse is completely different! ;D

 Also, this is my first story where I let a character say one of the bad cuss words.
 I feel a little uncomfortable about it, but it's what he says in the game and I have to keep his character, so that means I have to write it.
 I won't however, take the Lord's name in vain.
 That's where I draw the line.
 Also, I probably won't say the F-word.
 I'm a Christian believe it or not, so…yeah. :P

 And now, without further ado, let's get this show on the road! :D

-Off the west coast of the Earth Kingdom…
+Off the central west coast of the Earth Kingdom…

 The storm was getting heavier.

 'Bring us the girl, and wipe away the debts.'

 And here he was, on a rowboat to his destination.